2019-2020 Terms + Conditions of Financial Aid Awards

 Financial aid is awarded to a student under the assumption that the student will attend college for the entire period for which the assistance is awarded.
 When a student withdraws (officially or unofficially) from ALL classes after beginning attendance, the student may no longer be eligible for the full amount of aid that the student was originally scheduled to receive.
 The College is required to determine the earned and unearned portions of Federal (Title IV) and/or State aid as of the date the student ceased attendance based on the amount of time the student spent in attendance.
 If the amount disbursed to the student is greater than the amount the student earned, THE STUDENT WILL BE RESPONSIBLE FOR REPAYING THE UNEARNED FUNDS.
 If the amount disbursed to the student is less than the amount the student earned, and for which the student is otherwise eligible, he or she is eligible to receive a post-withdraw disbursement of the earned aid that was received.
 RECOMMENDED: For the complete policy please go to our site and read the information concerning Withdrawing from courses and the Return of Title IV Financial Aid Funds Policy.

-G. CHARGING FINANCIAL AID OR SCHOLARSHIP AWARDS IN THE RCC BOOKSTORE for 2017-2018 – Procedures for SUMMER 2018
+G. CHARGING FINANCIAL AID OR SCHOLARSHIP AWARDS IN THE RCC BOOKSTORE

-After tuition and fee charges are applied to financial aid awards, if a balance is remaining, students may charge against those funds in the RCC Follett Bookstore.
+Students may charge against those funds in the RCC Follett Bookstore.
 Students are only allowed to charge books and required educational supplies.
 The student will be personally responsible for any unpaid books/supplies not covered by financial aid.

-For the SUMMER 2018 Semester, students can charge books and/or supplies to financial aid or scholarship awards at dates to be provided.
-For the SUMMER 2018 Semester, financial aid and scholarship students should go directly to the RCC Follett Bookstore at either campus during the specified book charge period, and the bookstore staff will be able to assist you, the student, in charging financial aid for your books and/or supplies.
+Financial aid and scholarship students should go directly to the RCC Follett Bookstore at either campus during the specified book charge period, and the bookstore staff will be able to assist you, the student, in charging financial aid for your books and/or supplies.

 Students must know their RCC Student ID number, present any form of picture identification along with a copy of their class schedule (these items are a requirement) to the Bookstore staff.